kyleanicholson/learn-programming-notes/html/forms/forms-general.md

 <input type="text" id="first_name" placeholder="Bob...">
 ```

+In general it's best to use the label instead of placeholder to explain a form control, or add an extra HTML element beneath the form control to add an explanation or example.
 ### **The name attribute**

 We also need to let the backend, where we send our data, know what each piece of data represents.
 We do this by adding a `name` attribute to our inputs: